 We are vulnerable to reputational harm because we operate in an industry in which integrity and the confidence of our clients are of critical importance.
 Our employees could engage in misconduct (such as fraud or unauthorized trading), or perceived misconduct, that adversely affects our business.
 For example, if an employee were to engage in illegal or suspicious activities, we could be subject to regulatory sanctions and suffer serious harm to our reputation (as a consequence of the negative perception resulting from such activities), financial position, client relationships and ability to attract new clients.
 Our business often requires that we deal with confidential information.
-If our employees were to improperly use or disclose this information, even if inadvertently, we could suffer serious harm to our reputation, financial position and current and future business relationships.
-It is not always possible to deter employee misconduct, and the precautions we take to detect and prevent this activity may not always be effective.
-In addition, the SEC recently has increased its scrutiny of the use of non-public information obtained from corporate insiders by professional investors.
+If our employees were to improperly use or disclose this information, even if inadvertently we could suffer serious harm to our reputations we take to detect and prevent this activity may not always be effective.
+Misconduct or perceived misconduct, and the precautions we take to detect and prevent this activity may not always be effective.
 Misconduct or perceived misconduct by our employees, or even unsubstantiated allegations of such conduct, could result in significant legal liability and/or an adverse effect on our reputation and our business.